Stewards to experience international ecumenical engagement

 World Council of Churches release

 GENEVA — The World Council of Churches (WCC) is inviting ecumenical youth to be stewards at the 2018 Central Committee in Geneva, Switzerland.

-With application deadline January 31, the Stewards Program aims to bring together a dynamic and diverse group of 20 young people from all over the world from 5-23 June 2018.
+With an application deadline of Jan.
+31, the Stewards Program aims to bring together a dynamic and diverse group of 20 young people from all over the world June 5–23, 2018.
 The invitation is open to people from a variety of backgrounds, churches and regions.

 ”As a diverse community, stewards bring their faith, experiences and visions to an ecumenical experience of togetherness and friendship,” explains Joy Eva Bohol, WCC program executive for Youth Engagement.